 How does art make you feel?

-Let’s talk about art just for a moment.
-How does it make you feel?
-Research has shown that art can make us feel calm.
-However, depending on the image,and most importantly the colour, it can also make you feel energised and happy.
+Research has shown that art can make us feel calm, and it brings us joy even subconsciously.
+However, depending on the image,and most importantly the colour, it can also make us feel energised.

 So of course, the answer to artwork in the kitchen has to be an absolute resounding yes.
 However, a word of caution to the wise., the kitchen with it’s steamy atmosphere can play havoc to kitchen art.
 So, ensure you take these tips on board.